crempp/js86emu/README.md

 The plan is to emulate multiple x86 chips along with auxilary hardware such as Harddisk controllers, BIOS and graphics.

+The 8086 processor has ~72 instruction represented by 252 numeric opcodes (this actually depends on how you count the group instructions).

 Currently

 *  ~98 instructions decoded and mostly working